 Keep in mind that our cancellation policy—one of the kindest in our industry, if we do say so ourselves—allows you to change or cancel your reservation provided you call at least 72 hours before your scheduled tour time.

-The short version: all reservations are charged in full at the time of booking, but cancellations made at least 72 hours in advance will be fully refunded.
-For more, see our Requirements & Policies page.
+All reservations are charged in full at the time of booking, but cancellations made more than 72 hours in advance will be fully refunded.

 We need to plan for your visit, and 72 hours gives us enough time to polish the mountains and dry-clean the trees.

 Well, not really . . .
 The truth is we need the time to schedule enough guide staff to accompany you.
 From Canopy Guides and Sales Staff to Driver Guides and management team members, we have a lot of people who swing into action when you step up to the plate and say, “Count me in.”
 (This is also why last-minute cancellations, changes or refunds are not possible.)